Neslin247/Draupnir/INSTALL.md

-Building Dogecoin
+Building Draupnir
 ================

-See doc/build-*.md for instructions on building the various elements of the Dogecoin Core reference implementation of Dogecoin.
+See doc/build-*.md for instructions on building the various elements of the Draupnir Core reference implementation of Draupnir.